priya-sharma18/techChallenge/README.md

 How to run - python3 1Challenge_3tier.py

 **Note** : Since i do not have a GCP billed account and was unble to execute this program explicitely.
 I have designed it to represents a 3 Tier environment.
+Also, i am just a begineer on Terraform, so i have added Module script for re-creating BQ and GCS environment.

 ---------------------------------------------------------------------------------------------------------------------------------------------------